 Discount on your car insurance policy depending on the type of your car – Typklasse

-When setting the price for car insurance, insurance companies also look at how many accidents happen with certain types of cars.
+When setting the price for car insurance, insurance companies in Germany also look at how many accidents happen with certain types of cars.

 The more accidents or damages happen with one type of car, the higher the price of the car insurance policy.